 As dilution is related to the inflows and outflows of money from the Fund it is not possible to accurately predict whether dilution will occur at any future point in time.
-Consequently it is also not possible to accurately predict how frequently the Company will need to make such dilution adjustments.
+Consequently, it is also not possible to accurately predict how frequently the Board of Directors will need to make such dilution adjustments.